FabricMC/fabric-docs/develop/items/custom-shields.md

 :::

-Shields can be used to defend one's self from attacks.
-To add a new Shield to the game, you'll need an `Item`, two item models, a client item, recipes, item tags, and a special renderer.
+Shields can be used to defend oneself from attacks.
+To add a new shield to the game, you'll need an `Item`, two item models, a client item, recipes, item tags, and a special renderer.

 ## Creating the Item {#item}

 ::: info PREREQUISITES

-For more information, see the documentation on registering [items](first-item).
+For more information, see the documentation on [creating items](./first-item).

 :::

-For this example, we will use the same repair item tag we will be using for armor and tools.
+For this example, we will use the same repair item tag that we used in the [Custom Armor](./custom-armor) and [Custom Tools](./custom-tools) pages.
 We define the tag reference as follows:

 <<< @/reference/latest/src/main/java/com/example/docs/item/armor/GuiditeArmorMaterial.java#repair_tag